nerc-project/terraform-nerc/README.md

-# How to use Terraform on NERC
+# Provisioning the NERC resources using Terraform

 This includes a basic template to provision and manage user's NERC OpenStack resources using Terraform.
 [NERC](https://stack.nerc.mghpcc.org) has an OpenStack deployment.